 1 Introduction

 Recent advances in physio-logging (recording physiological variables using animal-borne devices) have largely been driven by new developments in sensor technology (Hawkes et al., 2021).
 For example, new physio-logging tags can detect regional changes in blood flow by incorporating functional near-infrared spectroscopy sensors (McKnight et al., 2021).
-However, legacy tags with inertial measurement unit (IMU) sensors - accelerometers, magnetometers, and gyroscopes - can also measure important physiological variables and vital rates under certain conditions.
-In one case, accelerometers revealed the elevated respiratory rate of an emperor penguin (Aptenodytes forsteri) following a 27.6 minute dive, the longest recorded for this species (Sato et al., 2011).
+However, traditional inertial measurement unit (IMU) tags equipped with accelerometers and other inertial sensors can also measure important physiological and related variables.
+Through careful inspection and analysis of high-resolution acceleration, scientists have measured elevated respiration rates following record-breaking dives (Sato et al., 2011), near-continuous feeding by small cetaceans (Wisniewska et al., 2016), social interactions between large cetaceans (Goldbogen et al., 2014), and important biomechanical variables including movement speed (Cade et al., 2018).
 While physio-logging tags with cutting-edge biomedical technologies push the boundaries of physiological field research, simpler IMU tags have fewer logistical constraints and provide access to more species and larger sample sizes.
-This is particularly important for species that cannot be restrained or studied in captivity.
-For example, of the sixteen species of baleen whales (Mysticeti), heart rate has only been recorded with an electrocardiogram tag on one blue whale (Balaenoptera musculus) individual (Goldbogen et al., 2019a).
-Conversely, IMU tags have been deployed on hundreds of individuals of nearly every species in the clade for the last twenty years (Nowacek et al., 2001) .
-These existing datasets (and future IMU tag deployments) could hold valuable physiological information, but we lack proper computational methods for mining them.
+This is particularly important for species that cannot be restrained or studied in managed care.
+For example, of the sixteen species of baleen whales (Mysticeti), heart rate has only been recorded with an electrocardiogram tag in the wild for one blue whale (Balaenoptera musculus) (Goldbogen et al., 2019; but see Ponganis and Kooyman, 1999).
+Conversely, IMU tags have been deployed on hundreds of individuals of nearly every species in the clade for the last twenty years (Nowacek et al., 2001).
+These existing datasets (and future IMU tag deployments) could hold additional valuable physiological information, awaiting proper computational methods for mining them.

-The ballistocardiogram (BCG) has potential applications to using accelerometers as heartrate monitors.
+The ballistocardiogram (BCG) has potential applications to using accelerometers as heartrate monitors in both the wild and in managed care.
 Ballistocardiography is a noninvasive method for measuring cardiac function based on the ballistic forces involved in the heart ejecting blood into the major vessels.
-The BCG originated as a clinical tool in the first half of the 20th century (Starr et al., 1939), but was largely superseded by electro- and phonocardiography.
+The BCG originated as a clinical tool in the first half of the 20th century (Starr et al., 1939), but was largely superseded by electro- and echocardiography.
 However the medical community has recently returned to ballistocardiography as a potential means of passive monitoring of heart function in at-risk populations (Giovangrandi et al., 2011), which has led to substantial progress in signal processing methodology for generating interpretable BCGs (Sadek et al., 2019).
-While the BCG is a three-dimensional phenomenon, it is strongest in the longitudinal (anterior-posterior) axis (Inan et al., 2015).
-Along this axis, the waveform is composed of multiple peaks and valleys; most prominent of these are the IJK complex,progressively which occurs during systole (Pinheiro et al., 2010).
-The BCG J wave is analagous to the ECG R wave in that it is the most robust feature in the waveform and typically used for detecting heart beats.
+While the BCG is a three-dimensional phenomenon, it is strongest in the anterior-posterior axis (Inan et al., 2015).
+Along this axis, the waveform is composed of multiple peaks and valleys; most prominent of these are the IJK complex, which progressively occurs during systole (Pinheiro et al., 2010).
+The BCG J wave is the most robust feature in the waveform and typically used for detecting heart beats.